-Adult Religious Exploration (QUEST)
+Adult Spiritual Exploration (QUEST)

 In our living faith statement, Unitarian Universalists covenant to encourage spiritual growth in our congregations and to promote a free and responsible search for truth and meaning.
 At Grand River Unitarian, the Adult Spiritual Exploration committee facilitates these goals by providing programming each year.

 Our aim is to foster both individual and community growth by designing courses that address the whole person — mind, body, and spirit.
 Or, in other words — head, hands, and heart.